JGalego/awesome-safety-critical-ai/README.md

 **👋 Welcome to Awesome Safety-Critical AI** - a curated space for practitioners, researchers and engineers committed to building intelligent systems that are as *reliable* as they are *capable*.

-Inspired by systems thinking and engineering rigour, this project focuses on how to move from clever prototypes to fault-tolerant, production-grade ML.
-It's not about chasing benchmarks or polishing demos.
+Inspired by systems thinking and engineering rigour, this project focuses on how to move from clever prototypes to fault-tolerant, production-grade ML systems.

+Whether you're working on autonomous vehicles, medical diagnosis, or airbone systems, this collection offers a blueprint for AI that can be trusted when it matters most.

+AI in critical systems is not about polishing demos or chasing benchmarks.
 It's about anticipating chaos - and designing for it.

-Whether you're working on autonomous vehicles, medical diagnosis, or airbone systems, this collection offers a blueprint for AI that can be trusted when it matters most.

 This isn't just another (awesome) list.
 It's a call to action!